Woman with narcolepsy type 1 fixing her collar in a bathroom mirror

 Sleep and wakeful states blend into each other.

-A person laying in bed and a clock on the wall icon
+A person sitting up in bed and a clock on the wall icon

 Attention